Introducing the MoPac Express Lane

 The average rush hour toll is expected to be around $2.50, but may be higher if more people than predicted are using the lane.
 Once you are in the lane, you will never pay more than the amount posted on the sign.

 4 Where do I get on and off?

 Half a mile before the Express Lane entrance, signs will post the current toll, giving drivers ample time to enter the Express Lane.
-This summer, a stretch of the Express Lane from 2222 to Parmer will open.
-For the full opening in November, there will be three places to enter or exit the lanes in both directions: Cesar Chavez, 2222 and Parmer.
+A stretch of the Express Lane from north of 2222 to Parmer will open soon.
+When the project is complete, there will be three places to enter or exit the lanes in both directions: Cesar Chavez, north of 2222 and Parmer.